odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-In Odra there is no direct equivalent to Solidity's function modifiers.
+In Odra, there is no direct equivalent to Solidity's function modifiers.
 Instead, you can define functions that perform certain actions before or after the main function logic.
-In the example above, the `lock` and `unlock` functions are called before and after the `decrement` function, respectively, but they must be called explicitly.
+In the example above, the `lock` and `unlock` functions are called before and after the decrement function, respectively, but they must be called explicitly.

-As often as practicable, developers should inline functions by including the body of the function within their code using `#[inline]` attribute.
+As often as practicable, developers should inline functions by including the body of the function within their code using the `#[inline]` attribute.
 In the context of coding for Casper blockchain purposes, this reduces the overhead of executed Wasm and prevents unexpected errors due to exceeding resource tolerances.

 ### Visibility